vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/5.storage-service-administration/data-import/spark-writer.md

 Please refer to the example graph in [Quick Start](../../../1.overview/2.quick-start/1.get-started.md).

-Note: Please create a space and define the schema in Nebula Graph first, then use this tool to import data to Nebula Graph.
+> **NOTE**: Please create a space and define the schema in Nebula Graph first, then use this tool to import data to Nebula Graph.

 ### Example Data